Project-Arwen/Calypso/README.md

 # Calypso
-A neural network implementation of "Conway's Game of Life" from the quantum perspective
+A neural network implementation of "Conway's Game of Life" from a temporal perspective